jonnieZG/DFPlayerMini/README.md

 According to the module specifications, it requires input voltage between 3.2V and 5.0V.
 However, if you use a breadboard, the contact resistance of power lines will be around 0.2 Ohm on each contact, and since the module can draw well above 0.5A at full power, the voltage drop will cause erratic behavior, when the source voltage is not high enough.

+Therefore, ensure a **stable power source** and **keep the contact resistance as low as possible** if the power leads are not soldered to the module.